green3g/spectre-canjs/form-widget/field-components/date-field/date-field.md

 @description

-#### Depricated

-This type has been depricated due to external dependencies.
-To use a date field use the text-field and set type to date.

-A date picker text box.
-Note: This field type has specific dependencies on the project *date-selector* which requires jquery, underscore, and moment.
+This date field consists of 3 different select dropdowns to create a date.